floating-gates/.github/profile/README.md

-## Gates: Autonomous detection of Design Errors for Manufacturing and Future Manitenance
+# Autonomous Detection of Design Errors for Manufacturing and Future Manitenance

 Floating Gates produces Software for Automated Error Detection in Mechanical Design that works on Factory Networks.